 For the child who's waking up with a string of dry diapers and for the child who says they don't want to wear their nighttime diapers..here's why you want to drop the night pull-ups.

 If you keep putting your child in the nighttime diaper then what will happen?

 They will use it.
 Because it's there.
 (Can't fault them, you know?!)

 And then you've missed your magic window.

 What about the timing of nighttime potty training?
-When is the best time to start overnight potty training for a child?
+When is the best time to drop the night diapers for a child?